March 27, 2018

 The National Park Partnership Plan 2018-23 sets out 13 key outcomes that the Park Authority and its partners aim to address over the next five years.

 This includes Outcome 12: Sustainable Population: “Population decline is being addressed by attracting and retaining more skilled working age and young people within the National Park and a better range of housing options.”

-Read more on the National Park Partnership Plan here.
+Read more about the National Park Partnership Plan.